-- Last Will and Testament - A will outlines how the individual's estate will be dispersed after his or her death, and also names the executor of the estate and the beneficiaries.
+- Last Will and Testament – A will outlines how the individual’s estate will be dispersed after his or her death, and names the executor of the estate and the beneficiaries.

 - Living Trust – A living trust provides an alternative way to divide an individual’s estate upon his or her death, with the hopes of avoiding probate courts and providing tax advantages.

-- Physician Orders for Life Sustaining Treatment/Living Will/Advance Directive - These are different documents that do the same basic function, providing guidance to medical professionals as to the types of life-sustaining treatment an individual does or does not want during a serious illness.
+- Physician Orders for Life Sustaining Treatment/Living Will/Advance Directive – These different documents do the same basic function, providing guidance to medical professionals as to the types of life-sustaining treatment an individual does or does not want during a serious illness.

 A Closer Look at Power of Attorney Documents

-Because of the likelihood that an individual with dementia or Alzheimer's may not be able to make decisions at some point, a power of attorney document is vital.
-There are two types of power of attorney documents, one focused on finances and the other focused on health care.
+Because of the likelihood that an individual with dementia or Alzheimer’s may not be able to make decisions at some point, a power of attorney document is vital.
+There are two types of power of attorney documents, one focused on finances, and the other focused on health care.